Human Rights Act - Activist Toolkit 2024

 We need to work with and listen to those most at risk of human rights abuses so their voices are informing our campaign and are a central part of the movement in support of a Human Rights Act.
 Working together, we can raise a massive amount of support for a Human Rights Act that protects all of us.

-2 (Right Now) Show our Federal politicians that the majority of Australians want a Human Rights Act
+2 Utilise the movement to engage with our Federal politicians and show them that the majority of Australians want a Human Rights Act

 The government has many competing priorities, so we need to show them that this is very important for people and communities across Australia.
 We can show politicians that there is overwhelming support for a Human Rights Act, ensuring that this change is created.

-3 (Roll out TBA) Work with the community to ensure that a National Human Rights Act contains protections from all human rights abuses when introduced to Federal Parliament.
+3 – (Right Now) Keep organising and mobilising with what you have built in phases 1 and 2, and work with the community to ensure that a National Human Rights Act contains protections from all human rights abuses when introduced to Federal Parliament

 When the government understands that a Human Rights Act is a priority for people in Australia, we will work with our communities to pressure them to introduce a Human Rights Act in the Federal Parliament.